marocchino/checkbox-action/README.md

 ### `error`

 **Optional** error, warn or ignore.
-Specifies whether to skip or raise an error when error occurred.
+Specifies whether to skip or raise an error when not found.
 This defaults to error

 ### `GITHUB_TOKEN`